fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 This theme is a glossy dark theme and I really liked it when I saw it.
 It integrates really nicely and haven't given me any problems whatsoever.
 Here are some other customizations that I did to sub options.

+- Kvantum Theme -> Utterly-Sweet
+- Application Style -> kvantum-dark
+- Application Style - Gnome/GTK Application Style -> Sweet-Dark
-- Plasma Style - Utterly-Round
+- Plasma Style -> Utterly-Round
+- Colors -> UtterlySweet
-- Window Decorations - Utterly-Round-Dark
+- Window Decorations -> Utterly-Round-Dark
-- Icons - candy-icons
+- Icons -> candy-icons
-- Cursors - Sweet-cursors
+- Cursors -> Sweet-cursors
+- Splash Screen -> Kuro
-- Splash Screen - Utterly Sweet
+- Boot Splash Screen -> Linux Distro Logos Colored
+- SDDM Theme -> Utterly-Sweet

 Please note that, for the login screen (SDDM) theme, you have to find and set it separately.
-I'm also using Utterly-Sweet theme here.
 Remember to "Apply Plasma Settings" after you set this theme to see all the effects and changes you've made so far is reflected to the login screen too.

 ### Widgets